xma711/notebook/cloud_computing/azure/README.md

 In Dashboard, follow the steps to create a storage account.

-Apparently i can create multiple storage account. just imagine each is one dropbox account.
+Apparently i can create multiple storage account. just imagine each is one Dropbox account.

 Inside one storage account, there are different 'services': blobs, files, tables, queues..